apache/calcite/site/_docs/howto.md

 If any of the steps fail, clean up (see below), fix the problem, and start again from the top.

+To perform the dry-run, you can either use your environment or the release script and docker.

+### To perform the dry-run directly in your environment:

 {% highlight bash %}
 # Make sure that there are no junk files in the sandbox
 git clean -xn